 Aquarium guppies are super popular because you can keep them in a smaller tank and their bio-load is small.
 They also happen to be filled with bright colors making them beautiful and fun to watch.
-This site is a resource and community devoted to these awesome fish.
+This site is a resource and community devoted to these awesome fish. hello

-1. Beneficial Bacteria
+1. Bacteria & Filtration

 The most important factor to keeping any aquarium fish is having an “established” setup.
 This means having good bacteria that has grown in your filter and throughout your tank.
 If your setting up a new aquarium you can jump start the cycle by grabbing some used filter pad from someone else’s established filter.
 Put that dirty pad in your filter and run it for a couple hours and you should be ready for fish.

 Our favorite filters are the “AquaClear” series.
 They have been the highest rated and top sold on the internet for quite some time.
 They have a super efficient design that enables the filter to pump tons of water through it while also being super quite.
 You can check out more reviews and info here on amazon.